The Paradox of Death

 Consciously tuning ourselves more toward ‘flying high’ allows us to begin to receive our nonphysical friends more often, to feel our connection to them again, to perceive that they are still with us, and feel less alone.

 I am not suggesting that we should not feel sadness or loss.
-Please do!
+We must!
 Feel it as deeply as you dare.
 Experience the grief for as long as seems right for you.
-But then, when you begin to feel ready, remember that we are not separate from those we love.
-Remember that they are with us here and now, and allow the feeling of connection to resume.
+And then, when you begin to feel ready, remember that you are not separate from those you lost.
+Remember that they are with you here and now, and allow the connection to resume.

 Watch for messages from them, because they will find ways to tell you they love you.
 Look for them in rainbows, in the sunlit sparkles dancing across the water, in the quiet morning hours between awake and asleep, in the artistic splendor of a sunset.
 Look for them when you play their favorite game, at the card table or on the golf course.
 Feel their presence as you walk along the beach, or through the trees.